Quantifying the causal effect of speed cameras on road traffic accidents via an approximate Bayesian doubly robust estimator: Approximate Bayesian doubly-robust estimation

 The simulations are based on 1000 runs on generated datasets of size 1,000.
 In each case, we place a Normal prior on the treatment coefficient $\beta_1$, with mean equal to the true value (5 in this case).
 We set the measure of faith $k$ to be relatively low so as not to overly affect the results.
 Table \ref{sims} shows our simulation results.
 Mean values and variances of the point estimates obtained (i.e. means and variances of the ATE distributions) and the mean squared error (MSE) are reported.

 The mean of the posterior distribution for the ATE from the correctly specified OR model, $\widehat{\tau}_{BOR1}$, provides a good approximation to the true value of $\tau$.
 The incorrectly specified OR model, BOR2, fails to address confounding and consequently $\widehat{\tau}_{BOR2}$ provides a poor approximation to the true ATE.
+A good estimate of $\tau$ is achieved via the correctly specified PS model ($\widehat{\tau}_{PS1}$), but when the PS is model is mispecified ($\widehat{\tau}_{PS1}$) the estimate of the ATE is far away from the true value.
+In our simulations the PS model is severely misspecified, or simply wrong, having being generated randomly.
+This tendency of the inverse PS model to fail quite considerably under severe misspecification is well known in the literature \cite{Kang/Schafer:2007}.
 Weighting the incorrectly specified OR model with weights $\widehat{\kappa}(D,X)$, based on a correctly specified PS model, as in the BDR1 model, provides correction for misspecification bias with an average point estimate very close to the true value, but slightly larger posterior variances relative to the correctly specified OR model.
 The BDR2 model simulation also produces valid point estimates because weighting by weights based on an incorrectly specified PS model does not does not induce bias, but it does increase variance.
 Finally, if both the OR and PS models are wrongly specified as in BDR3, the model fails to produce a good point estimate of the mean ATE.